henrybear327/Proton-API-Bridge/README.md

 ## V2

 - [ ] Confirm the HMAC algorithm -> if you create a draft using integration test, and then use the web frontend to finish the upload (you will see overwrite pop-up), and then use the web frontend to upload again the same file, but this time you will have 2 files with duplicated names
-- [ ] Fix file upload progress -> If the upload failed, please Replace file.
-If the upload is still in progress, replacing it will cancel the ongoing upload
 - [ ] Mimetype detection by [using the file content itself](github.com/gabriel-vasile/mimetype)
-- [ ] Improve file searching function to use HMAC instead of just using string comparison
 - [ ] Remove e.g. proton.link related exposures in the function signature (this library should abstract them all)
 - [ ] Documentation
+- [ ] Handle failed / interrupted upload -> file the bug report to ProtonMail
 - [ ] Go through Drive iOS source code and check the logic control flow
 - [ ] Figure out the bottleneck by doing some profiling
 - [ ] File
+    - [ ] Parallel download / upload -> enc/dec is expensive
-    - [ ] Improve large file handling
+    - [ ] Improve large file download handling
-    - [ ] Handle failed / interrupted upload
     - [ ] [Filename encoding](https://github.com/ProtonMail/WebClients/blob/b4eba99d241af4fdae06ff7138bd651a40ef5d3c/applications/drive/src/app/store/_links/validation.ts#L51)
-- [ ] Folder
-    - [ ] (Feature) Update (force overwrite)
-    - [ ] (Feature) Move
 - [ ] Commit back to proton-go-api and switch to using upstream (make sure the tag is at the tip though)
 - [ ] Support legacy 2-password mode
 - [ ] Support thumbnail